 In the state of Missouri, employers are liable for accidental employee injuries, including cases of fault and negligence.

 How to Calculate the Average Weekly Wage

 The average weekly wage is the total wages earned 13 weeks before the injury divided by 13.

-Calculating Permanent Partial Disability
+Calculating Permanent Partial Disability in Missouri

 The calculation for permanent partial disability uses these three values: